lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/beegfs.md

 marie@login$ beegfs-ctl --getentryinfo /beegfs/global0/my-workspace/myfile --mount=/beegfs/global0
 ```

-Set the stripe pattern for an directory.
-In BeeGFS the stripe pattern will be inherited form a
+Set the stripe pattern for a directory.
+In BeeGFS, the stripe pattern will be inherited from a
 directory to its children.

 ```console